burnsajohn/predictTrophicMode/README.txt

 #
 	hmmsearch --tblout $species.x.phag_nonphag-allVall-any3diverse.hmmsearchOUT-tbl.txt --cpu 8 $HMMs $filename
 #
-#filter for significant hits (evalue <= 1e-5) *evalue threshold used to generate the model was <=1e-5, must use same threshold here.
+#filter for significant hits (full sequence evalue <= 1e-5, any domain evalue <=1e-4) *evalue threshold used to generate the model: full sequence evalue <= 1e-5, any domain evalue <=1e-4.
+For predictions to be accurate, must use same threshold here.
 If you would like to experiment with changing that threshold, you must rebuild the presense absence matrix by re-thresholding all of the default organisms.
 To do so, run hmmsearch against all of those genomes, or contact the author for the raw hmmsearch output files.
-#

 #
 #the following commands can be used to get the list of signifcant hits in the correct format for the prediction tool (in BASH):
 #